Strickler Knob Hike; Massanutten Mountain Va

 Here is some of what you need to know.
-This is the shorter route of this hike, if you want to add 2 miles and some views to your day look for the Massanutten trail head, you will pass this on your drive to the Scothorn trail head that this hike starts from.
+This (the Scothorn trail head) is the shorter route for this hike; if you want to add 2 miles and some views to your day look for the Massanutten trail head which you will pass on your drive to the Scothorn trail head.
 My kids loved this trail with all the little rock scrambles, the only part that worried me was with the Knob itself, it was potentially dangerous and I had to keep the kids close.

 1. Scroll the mouse over the altitude line to see where it lines up on the map